 Roanoke Island was the setting for an historic experiment during the Civil War.
 Following the island's occupation by Union forces in 1862, it became a haven for African American families from throughout the region.
 Their presence prompted the Union army to establish a Freedmen's Colony on the northern end of Roanoke Island.

 While most of the freedmen returned to the mainland, many descendants still live, work and raise their families on Roanoke Island today.

 This colony, similar to others established by the Union army, gave African Americans their first tastes of independence and freedom.
 However, like other sites, it was short-lived and soon faded from the pages of history.

 In February 1862, Northern forces under the command of Brig.
 Gen. Ambrose Burnside overran the Confederate fortifications on Roanoke Island, gaining control of northeastern North Carolina's strategically valuable waterways.
-With occupation, the Union army was faced with the question of what to do with the slaves who had been sent by their owners to help the Confederates build fortifications on Roanoke Island.
+With occupation, the Union army was faced with the question of what to do with the enslaved who had been sent by their owners to help the Confederates build fortifications on Roanoke Island.

 Labeling the enslaved as "contraband of war," the Federals emancipated them, offering a new start on the island.
 Freedom seekers started appearing shortly after the battle ended.
 Soon, hundreds of enslaved from the interior of the state made the journey to the island.
 They assisted the Union troops in rebuilding forts on Roanoke and Hatteras Islands as well as New Bern and other strategic areas in North Carolina.
 They also served as cooks, woodcutters, teamsters, longshoremen, carpenters, and blacksmiths.
 Women were employed in doing tasks such as cooking and cleaning for Union officers.
 Other African Americans, more courageous than most, were employed as spies, scouts, and guides and completed many invaluable missions for the Union.